 Questions often arise in class about specific lifestyle choices ("standards" as they have sometimes been called).

 College students struggle with deciding how to decide what behaviors would weaken their commitment to a holy life rather than enhance it.
 I have fielded questions such as "Where in the Bible does it say it's a sin to drink beer?"

 "Take this rule: whatever weakens your reason, impairs the tenderness of your conscience, obscures your sense of God, or takes off your relish of spiritual things; in short, whatever increases the strength and authority of your body over your mind, that thing is sin to you, however innocent it may be in itself."

 — Susanna Wesley (Letter, June 8, 1725)

-John Wesley's working definition of sin (although he did believe that all transgressions of divine will need God's forgiving grace, his working definition of sin was "a willful transgression of a known law of God"
+Although John Wesley did believe that all transgressions of divine will need God's forgiving grace, his working definition of sin was "a willful transgression of a known law of God" [ more on Wesley ]

 The official Nazarene doctrinal statement defining sin includes these words: "We